marcosv23/Mata-Mosquito-project/README.md

 ### This project uses js features to make a  web game.
 This app I launched for a challenge of an Udemy course;

-:muscle::muscle:
+:muscle:

-*I beginned and did totally from zero, searching in the w3cshools docs;* :notebook::notebook:
+**I beginned and did totally from zero, searching in the w3cshools docs;** :muscle:

+:notebook:
-I've learned a lot with this!
+I've learned a lot with this!:notebook:

 The front end is based on Bootstrap Features